 - History of Science and Medicine;

-- Modern European History (particularly the history of Eastern Europe in the nineteenth and twentieth centuries).
+- Modern European History (particularly the history of Eastern Europe in the nineteenth and twentieth centuries, political thought).

 - Irish Urban or Rural Historical Geography;